pvarentsov/powtcp/README.md

 The server and client communicate using an internal messaging protocol.
 Each message ends with the `\n` character.
 It's used to separeate messages from each other.

 A message consists of a command and a payload.
 They are separated by the `:` character.
 The payload can be any string without `\n` character.
-It's not very convenient in real life, but in this project all available payloads are fixed and don't contain `\n` character.
+It's not very convenient in real life, but in this project all payloads are fixed and don't contain `\n` character.

 Supported commands:
 * `0` - *`Error`* (server -> client);